 BA in Drama

-BFA in Performance
+BFA in Theater Arts (Performance)

-BFA in Production
+BFA in Theater Arts (Production)

 Every year the department produces a full season of professional-level productions, as well as a twice-yearly student repertory of student-directed plays.